johnfmorton/Pic-Puller-for-Instagram/README.md

 # How to update from a previous version

+(Before you update: Please do a backup of your database and files before updating.
+Moving to version Pic Puller 1.1.0 updates 2 tables in your ExpressionEngine database: exp_ig_picpuller_oauths and exp_ig_picpuller_credentials.
+Backups are the only way to go back to your previous data.)

-Replace the "ig_picpuller" folder in your system > expressionengine > third_party folder with the most recent version.
-Do the same for the "theme" folder as well.
+To update Pic Puller, replace the "ig_picpuller" folder in your system > expressionengine > third_party folder with the most recent version.
+Do the same for the "themes" folder as well.

 Visit the Pic Puller module page in your control panel which will trigger the update of the software.
 If you do not see the version number update, you may need to press the "Run Module Updates" button on the upper left corner of the Modules screen within the EE control panel.